 By Jon Weisman

 On the day TMZ rumored that Yasiel Puig was getting the world’s greatest helicopter, the Dodger outfielder’s chopper concerns were much more down to earth.
-Like so many of us have, Puig went through the rite of passage of having his wisdom teeth removed Tuesday.
+Like so many of us have, Puig went through the rite of passage of having his wisdom teeth removed after going to the emergency dental care center on Tuesday.

 According to Ken Gurnick of MLB.com, Puig’s jaw remained swollen today.
 It’s hoped he’ll return to baseball activity Friday.